ckan/ckan/doc/maintaining/cli.rst

  ckan -c |ckan.ini| search-index rebuild_fast

-There is also an option to clear the whole index and then rebuild it with all dataset
+There is also an option to clear the whole index first and then rebuild it with all datasets:

 .. parsed-literal::

- ckan -c |ckan.ini| search-index rebuild -e --clear
+ ckan -c |ckan.ini| search-index rebuild --clear

 There are other search related commands, mostly useful for debugging purposes